mehulagg/gitlab/doc/architecture/blueprints/container_registry_deployment/index.md

 1. Design metadata database schema;
 1. Add support for managing metadata using the database;
-1. ✓ Add support for managing metadata using the database;
-1. Design plans and tools to facilitate the migration of small, medium and large repositories (in progress);
+1. Design plans and tools to facilitate the migration of small, medium and large repositories;
-1. Implement online garbage collection (in progress);
+1. Implement online garbage collection;
 1. Create database clusters in staging and production for GitLab.com;
 1. Create automated deployment pipeline for GitLab.com;
 1. Deployment and gradual migration of the existing registry for GitLab.com;